 If your immune system is compromised or if the mite population grows uncontrollably, then symptoms can develop.
 Symptoms may include:

-Using a tea tree based product on your hair, face, and eyelashes every day helps with prevention and elimination of demodex.
+Using a tea tree based product on your hair, face, and eyelashes every day helps to support healthy eyelids and lashes.
 I use Heyedrate Handmade Organic Tea Tree Oil Soap for my hair and body, and I’ve begun to use Heyedrate Foaming Tea Tree Face Wash on my face at night.
-Tea tree essential oil helps reduce eczema, dandruff, and inflamed skin, and it’s been shown to prevent/kill demodex.
-Click here to read more about the benefits of tea tree essential oil.
-If you have any skin conditions, this could help reduce the symptoms that are so bothersome.

-As you can see, there are a few ways to go about a morning and evening eyelid hygiene routine for keeping demodex and other skin inflammation under control.
+As you can see, there are a few ways to go about a morning and evening eyelid hygiene routine.
 It doesn’t have to be complicated, and having the right products is key.

-The main points are, make sure you’re thoroughly removing all makeup at the end of the day, wash your face with a tea tree oil-based product, apply a warm compress for symptom relief (skip this if you’re more sensitive afterward), and finish with a hypochlorous acid cleanser.
+The main points are, make sure you’re thoroughly removing all makeup at the end of the day, wash your face with a tea tree oil-based product, apply a warm compress (skip this if you’re more sensitive afterward), and finish with a hypochlorous acid cleanser.